LarsBergqvist/philips_hue_react_app/README.md

 Usage:<br>
 Get the IP-address of your Philips Hue bridge and fetch a new username token (see https://developers.meethue.com/documentation/getting-started).<br>
 Modify src/config.json with the IP address and the username:
-It should look somethins like (with example IP and a scramble user name example): <br>
+It should look somethins like (with example IP and a scrambled user name): <br>

 ```yaml
 {